Rising-Stars-by-Sunshine/csecon206-rongcong-FinalProject/README.md

   - [Results]
   Result for Model 1

   The Nash Equilibrium in this competitive game is (no obvious ad, no obvious ad).
 In this equilibrium, both players choose not to release post with obvious advertisements which leads to a payoff 5 for each other.
-A strategy is a Nash Equilibrium strategy if it is the best strategy for an agent, given the strategies the other players are actually using[16].
+A strategy is a Nash Equilibrium strategy if it is the best strategy for an agent, given the strategies the other players are actually using.
 In this competitive game, neither player can unilaterally change their strategy to improve their own payoff, given the strategy of the other player.
 As a result, no matter what the other side chooses, not releasing posts with obvious advertisements is always the best choice under the circumstances.
 Therefore, in this case, the NE strategy is (no obvious ad, no obvious ad), and both players end up with a suboptimal outcome.

 Result for Model 2